riya280202/riya280202/README.md

-🌱 I’m currently learning - Full Stack development and Machine Learning
+🌱 I’m currently learning - Data Structures and Machine Learning

 👯 I’m looking to collaborate on any awesome projects